mjpclab/go-http-file-server/README.md

     Similar to --upload, but use file system path instead of url path.
     Use it with care.

+    Notes for upload options:
+        If filename exists and is a regular file, will try to remove it first if deleting is enabled(e.g. by --delete), otherwise will try to add or increase numeric suffix.

 --global-mkdir
     Allow create sub directory under all url paths.
 --mkdir <url-path> ...